2015 Sewing Educators Yearbook

 email@example.com • www.olden-toys.com

 Mary Ann Racheau is a Costume Technician for Cirque du Soleil's KA at the MGM Grand Las Vegas, a quilter and a teddy bear artist.
 Her background includes 14 years as a Seamstress with the Sigfried and Roy show and 6 years as a Costumier for the ballet, opera and various Las Vegas productions.
 She is certified to teach "Quilting the Kaye Wood Way" and as a Sewing Educator through the Sewing and Craft Alliance.
 Mary Ann has taught sewing privately and classes at Home Magic and constructed model garments for Cloth World.
 Skills include teaching, pattern cutting, designing, alterations, dyeing and construction of garments, costumes, teddy bears and quilts.
-Member SEA, ASG and GBW.
-Mary Ann will travel nationally.
+She is a Master CSE for SEA and a member of ASG and GBW.

 Londa's Creative Threads